 Guyana.
 Production rose roughly tenfold from 2020 to 2025 and cleared 900,000 barrels a day after the ExxonMobil-led Yellowtail project began.

 Argentina.
-The Vaca Muerta shale, fed by the new VMOS pipeline, is set to roughly double export capacity toward 930,000 barrels a day.
+The Vaca Muerta shale is set to roughly double export capacity toward 930,000 barrels a day once the VMOS pipeline, still under construction, opens around the turn of the year.

 The risk.
 The forecast hinges on execution: slow vessel ramp-ups or pipeline delays could trim the projected growth.

 The story of South America oil growth in 2026 comes down to three countries.
-Brazil, Guyana and Argentina are on course to supply about half of the entire world’s added crude output this year, a remarkable concentration for a region long treated as a bit player.
+Brazil, Guyana and Argentina are on course to supply about half of the world’s added crude output this year, a rare concentration for a region long treated as a bit player.

 How Brazil, Guyana and Argentina Now Drive Global Oil Growth.
 (Photo internet reproduction)